bcroner/getfactors/README.md

 I discovered through this exercise that there could be sequences of arbitrary length (eg, 100 bits) where the best you can do is the lowest bit of those arbitrary-numbered bits.

 Today I finally considered that P != NP.
 6-14-2025.

+I am temporarily suspending work on this project until a clear insight occurs to me.